Introduction to Blockchain Technology

 Let’s consider a scenario where there is a Blockchain network and all have the database having the house address of people and the rule is – only the house owner can change his house address.
 So, let’s say Mr. A being a house owner raises a query to change his house address and the query is shared across the network.
 People know that A is the owner and them consent (note that the power of consent is codified and not at the will of the person) and the address gets changed in everyone’s database.
 Any changes that compromise the integrity of the databases will not be entertained by Blockchain.
 Which is why Blockchain is called as the Trust Protocol.

-Required skills to learn Blockchain technology
+Required skills to learn this technology

 - Good mathematical and coding background.